 While thinking out of the box and being creative is our bread and butter, many artists stay surprisingly traditional when it comes to monetizing their art.
 So, my suggestion to you is this: Your creativity is your superpower.
 Use it to come up with new and innovative ways of turning your art and creative skills into money.

 We often don’t even realize that we are already sitting on a mountain of gold.
 If you are an artist, chances are, you have something to share with the world!
 This could involve creating (and sharing) your artworks, collaborating with others or even teaching.
-Maybe you can teach a course, publish an e-book or create an event?
+Maybe you can teach a course, start a print on demand business, publish an e-book or create an event?
 The possibilities are endless…

 6. Take charge